prime7875/tata-motors/README.md

 - [Results](#results)

 ## Introduction
-Welcome to the "Unsupervised Learning on TATA MOTORS Share" project!
-This project aims to apply unsupervised learning techniques to analyze the historical stock data of TATA MOTORS and gain insights into its behavior and patterns.
-By utilizing unsupervised learning algorithms, we can uncover hidden structures and trends within the stock price movement, clustering similar patterns, and exploring relationships between different trading sessions.
+Welcome to the "Reinforcement Learning on TATA MOTORS Share" project!
+This project aims to apply Reinforcement learning techniques to analyze the historical stock data of TATA MOTORS and gain insights into its behavior and patterns.
+By utilizing Reinforcement learning algorithms, we can uncover hidden structures and trends within the stock price movement, clustering similar patterns, and exploring relationships between different trading sessions.

 ## Objective
-The primary objective of this project is to use unsupervised learning algorithms to:
+The primary objective of this project is to use Reinforcement learning algorithms to:
 - Apply unsupervised machine learning on TATA MOTORS stock.

 ## Methodology
 To achieve the objectives mentioned above, we employed the following steps:
 1. Data Collection: Gathered historical TATA MOTORS stock price data from reliable sources.
 2. Data Preprocessing: Cleaned and prepared the data for analysis, and ensuring consistency.
-3. Unsupervised Learning: Applied various unsupervised learning algorithms, including but not limited to:
+3. Reinforcement Learning: Applied various Reinforcement learning algorithms, including but not limited to:
     - DQN
     - Double DQN
-4. Analysis and Visualization: Interpreted the results obtained from the unsupervised learning algorithms and visualized them using plots.
+4. Analysis and Visualization: Interpreted the results obtained from the Reinforcement learning algorithms and visualized them using plots.

 ## Prerequisites
 Before running the code or using this project, ensure you have the following prerequisites installed: